 We had an interesting question from a TaxoPress user this week.
 They wanted to know if it was possible to automatically create tags for posts that contain videos and other media files.

-Yes, this is possible, and in this guide we'll show you how it's done.
+Yes, this is possible, TaxoPress can be an automatic tag generator.
+In this guide, we'll show you how it's done.

 Step #1.
 Find the keywords to trigger TaxoPress

 The first step is to find the keywords you can use to trigger TaxoPress.
 These keywords must be included in your embed code if you want this process to work accurately every time.